nimu77/nimu77.github.io/_posts/2020-04-28-test-markdown.md

 ---
 layout: post
-title: Rumble in the Jungle - the race to be the highest-paid Athlete
+title: Rumble in the Jungle - U.S vs the Rest of the World
-subtitle: Who earned the most U.S vs Rest of the World in 2018?
+subtitle: Does sports matter, when it comes to income-level?
 gh-repo: daattali/beautiful-jekyll
 tags: [project, data science, lambda, DS15]
 comments: true